 This refers to making it harder to break into.
 If you are comfortable tampering in server settings and your WordPress configuration or have someone on your team who is, you can do this yourself.
 If not, consider using a plugin that has been designed to harden WordPress for you.
-Some great ones are Wordfence (free plugin, subscription upgrade), BulletProof Security (free plugin, once off pro upgrade), iThemes Security (free plugin, subscription upgrade), Sucuri (free plugin, subscription upgrade), and Jetpack (free plugin, subscription upgrade).
+My personal favourite is Defender Pro, which is available free, or with premium features as part of a WPMU Dev subscription.
+Some other great ones I’ve used and definitely recommend as alternatives to Defender Pro are Wordfence (free plugin, subscription upgrade), BulletProof Security (free plugin, once-off pro upgrade), iThemes Security (free plugin, subscription upgrade), Sucuri (free plugin, subscription upgrade), and Jetpack (free plugin, subscription upgrade).
 These plugins all over a free version with varying additional security and site hardening, but if you can afford a license, the paid options will give you more.

-If you are doing it yourself, I’ll be doing another article shortly covering how to harden your WordPress website.
-If you are interested in one of the paid plugins I mentioned above, you can also talk to us about the license discount we can offer to clients on some of these plugins.
+If you are interested in one of the paid plugins I mentioned above, you can also talk to us about the licensed discount we can offer to clients on some of these plugins.

 Choose a server with antivirus software or install it yourself if you have access

 Many shared hosts now ensure there is some form of antivirus software running, but if yours doesn’t, consider moving to one that does or that allows you to add it as an optional extra.
 As an example, HostGator’s shared hosting includes regular basic virus and malware scans and offers an upgrade to the SiteLock third-party service.
 It doesn’t pick up everything, but it still helps, and by upgrading to SiteLock you can pick up a whole lot more.